Computing the twisted $L^2$-Euler characteristic: Examples and applications

 Another (considerably more complex) rank-$2$ test case arises from the automorphism $\varphi: F_4 \to F_4$, defined by

-We fix a basis given by the following table: In this case, the algorithm has more trouble converging: when choosing an odd prime $p$, the quotient routine returns cyclic groups, incurring the risk of not approximating the invariant correctly, like in Proposition~\ref{prop:alex-ab}; however, even the $2$-quotient from $\mathsf{exps} = (3)$ is much too large (order $1024$), producing runtimes on the order of hours, dominated by rank computations.
-Instead, we shall use a better heuristic to infer results from the smaller quotient with $\mathsf{exps} = (2)$.
+We fix a basis given by the following table: In this case, the algorithm has more trouble converging: when choosing an odd prime $p$, the quotient routine returns cyclic groups, incurring the risk of not approximating the invariant correctly, like in Proposition~\ref{prop:alex-ab}; on the other hand, even the $2$-quotient from $c = 2^3$ is much too large (order $1024$), producing runtimes on the order of hours.

-The matrix expansion algorithm ends with a rank computation over a certain $\linn(S)$, which is approximated with finite group algebras $\ZZ[L]$.
-While the latter is a quotient of $\ZZ[S]$, it is unclear if an inequality exists between the two von Neumann ranks.
-Intuition based on commutative rings suggests that the rank decreases when passing to a finite approximation, so that the valuation increases; see also Kielak's \emph{determinant comparison problem}~\cite[Question~3.6]{kielak-hab}.